occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ## Policy

-A policy (or "reaction") can be used to deal with workflows such as "whenever _this_ happens, do _that_".
+A policy (aka reaction/trigger) can be used to deal with workflows such as "whenever _this_ happens, do _that_".
 For example, whenever a game is won, send an email to the winner.
 For simple workflows like this there's typically no need for a full-fledged [saga](#sagas).

 ### Asynchronous Policy